philophilo/opensearch_python/README.md

 Note: client will fail since openseach will take a while to be ready.

-In a different terminal run the opensearch terminal
+In a different terminal run the opensearch client

 `docker-compose start opensearch-client`